 - Food and drinks are not allowed in teaching spaces, studios, or computer labs, except water in plastic or metal containers, no glass.

 - Each space has been allocated a number of tables and chairs through Facilities Services.
 A request for additional furniture for a class for an entire semester should be sent to Facilities Services, with room numbers and configurations.
 If additional furniture is needed for a single class, that request goes to the SCA Undergraduate Assistant.
-Additional furniture requests in Performance venues goes to the Coordinator in the SFU Woodward's Cultural Unit.
+Additional furniture requests in Performance venues goes to the SCA Production Coordinator.

-The School for the Contemporary Arts shares the Performance Venues, cultural spaces, and amenities in SFU Goldcorp Centre for the Arts with the SFU Woodward's Cultural Unit, SFU Woodward's Cultural Programs, SFU's Vancity Office of Community Engagement, SFU Galleries, as well as with other SFU-related and external events facilitated by SFU Meeting, Event and Conference Services (MECS).
+The School for the Contemporary Arts shares the Performance Venues, cultural spaces, and amenities in SFU Goldcorp Centre for the Arts with the GCA Production and Event Services, SFU Woodward's Cultural Programs, SFU's Vancity Office of Community Engagement, SFU Galleries, as well as with other SFU-related and external events facilitated by SFU Meeting, Event and Conference Services (MECS).